 Exciting news: we are Fine Free!
 Starting July 1, we will no longer be charging fines on overdue items checked out at our library.

 Yes, each item will still have a due date, and you are still responsible for honoring the due date or renewing the item.
-When you return items on time, it lets your neighbors borrow items sooner.
+When you return items on time, it helps your neighbors borrow items sooner.
 To help you return items on time, we can send you reminders by email.
 You can set up email reminders in your library account.

 If an item is more than 45 days past due, you will need to either return the item or pay the replacement cost to unlock your account.